imjarp/outlines/books/50quickideas.md

 Valuable initiatives produce observable change in someone´s way of working.Identify what could change in the system that produces a change in the user´s way interaction as an example.A measurable behaviour change make stories easier to split.

 #### Describe the system change
-Every story should describe behavoiur change that represent business value (the why) of the story, it should also be clear about the change a team needs to make to software(what)
+Every story should describe behaviour change that represent business value (the why) of the story, it should also be clear about the change a team needs to make to software(what)

 #### Approach storias as survivable experiments
 Stories should be about how much business stakeholders want to invest in learning whether a proposed change will actually give them what they assumed.
 Help business sponsors manage their investment in software and get the most out of it.